What is FIRST?

 the live feed on this year’s challenge.
 As of now, we know that this year’s challenge

 Before the kickoff, we meet once a week to train, prepare, organize, and perform other

 important pre-season tasks.
-Once build season begins, we meet 4 days a week or
+Once build season begins, we use an A/B schedule, with

 When/Where is the competition?